Believe it or not, there’s more to cornbread than what appears at face value.

 Also, fresh corn cut off the cob is ideal, but if you can’t find it fresh, frozen corn is almost as good.

-If possible, avoid canned corn and only use it as a last resort.
 This is one of those more unique uses for leftover cornbread.

 12. Cornbread Salad